 How fast is Thunderbolt?

 Most USB-C ports are built on the second-generation USB 3.1 data-transfer standard, which transfers data at 10Gbps.
-Thunderbolt 3 ports, the most common standard, transfer data at up to 40Gbps.
+Thunderbolt 3 and 4 ports, the most common standard, transfer data at up to 40Gbps.
 Thunderbolt 4 differs very slightly in that it supports a theoretical maximum of 32Gbps for external storage devices, but you probably won’t notice the difference.

-There are very rare exceptions: A new USB 3.2 Gen 2×2 spec can pair two 10Gbps channels together, creating an aggregate 20Gbps hub.
+There are some exceptions, which you can largely ignore.
+A new USB 3.2 Gen 2×2 spec can pair two 10Gbps channels together, creating an aggregate 20Gbps hub.
+(This is really only for external gaming-class SSDs.)
 And while the vast majority of Thunderbolt 3-equipped laptops are designed with four PCIe lanes for a total of 40Gbps, some laptops only ship with two PCIe lanes for a total of 20Gbps.
 (A Dell support page, for example, details its four-lane and two-lane laptops.)
-Essentially, a 20Gbps connection should be enough for a single 4K monitor running at 60Hz, with a bit of extra bandwidth for other data transfers among connected peripherals.
+Essentially, a 20Gbps connection should be enough for a single 4K monitor running at 60Hz, with a bit of extra bandwidth for other data transfers among connected peripherals.)